Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Radeon HD 5750 512MB should in theory be much superior to the GeForce GT 430 1GB overall. (explain)
+Memory BandwidthIn theory, the Radeon HD 5750 512MB should be 156% faster than the GeForce GT 430 1GB overall, because of its greater bandwidth. (explain)

-Texel RateThe Radeon HD 5750 512MB is quite a bit (about 125%) faster with regards to anisotropic filtering than the GeForce GT 430 1GB. (explain)
+Texel RateThe Radeon HD 5750 512MB should be much (approximately 125%) more effective at anisotropic filtering than the GeForce GT 430 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison